Welfare-Optimized Recommender Systems: Related Work

 Probably the closest area of research is the existing body of work around the use of economic-inspired recommendation models.
 In \cite{zhang_economic_2016}, the authors outline the relationship between recommendation and surplus or welfare maximization and propose a way to estimate the personalized WTP based on the concavity of the utility function.
 In our paper, we extend their ideas to support what we think is the realistic case of limited awareness, and propose a different way to estimate the WTP that is closer to standard Matrix Factorization approaches.
 Similar limitations of the user decision set where already noted in the economic theory~\cite{LLERAS201770} literature.

-\paragraph{WTP estimation} In \cite{zhao_e-commerce_2015}, the authors propose learning the WTP with auctions on mechanical turk, and using it for personalized promotion.
+In \cite{zhao_e-commerce_2015}, the authors propose learning the WTP with auctions on mechanical turk, and using it for personalized promotion.
 In the follow-up paper \cite{zhao_multi-product_2017}, the authors propose Multiproduct Utility Maximization (MPUM) based on the complementarity property of some existing choices.
 In \cite{hu_learning_2018} the authors propose learning the in-session WTP using views and purchase decisions.

-\paragraph{Buyer's Utility} More recently, in a series of papers \cite{ge_maximizing_2019, zhichao_xu_e-commerce_2020} the authors propose two economic recommendation objectives, Marginal Utility per Dollar and Weighted Expected Utility.
+More recently, in a series of papers \cite{ge_maximizing_2019, zhichao_xu_e-commerce_2020} the authors propose two economic recommendation objectives, Marginal Utility per Dollar and Weighted Expected Utility.
 Unlike in our approach, the authors are only considering the user-side.

-\paragraph{Seller's Revenue} On the vendor side, \cite{das2009maximizing, jannach_price_2017} both raise the point that the product prices have an impact on the seller's revenue and profit and propose alternative ways to incorporate this information in the final recommendation ranking function.
+On the vendor side, \cite{das2009maximizing, jannach_price_2017} both raise the point that the product prices have an impact on the seller's revenue and profit and propose alternative ways to incorporate this information in the final recommendation ranking function.
 In \cite{lu2014show}, the authors propose an extension to dynamic recommendation strategies that take into account demand saturation, and show that the problem is NP-complete and propose tractable heuristics.